markohantula/evidos.github.io/_posts/2016-04-21-howto-create-a-transaction-with-fillable-pdf-fields.markdown

 --------------|-------------
 Content-Type  | application/json
-transactionId | id from the transaction as returned by Create a transaction filedId       | A unique id to be created at your side to identity the document.
+transactionId | id from the transaction as returned by Create a transaction fileId        | A unique id to be created at your side to identity the document.
 Could be your document filename.

 ```json